Liquidity ratios: types, formulas and how to use them

 Quick ratio benchmarks:

-Example: A 0.3 ratio means you have only 30p for every £1 of upcoming bills, indicating you may struggle to meet short-term obligations.
+Example: A 0.3 ratio means you have only 30p for every £1 of upcoming bills.
+As a general rule, any ratio under 1.0 indicates your business is illiquid and unable to meet liabilities from readily available funds.

 When to use the quick ratio